perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 java -cp .:./lib/ucanaccess-5.0.1.jar:./lib/commons-lang3-3.8.1.jar:./lib/commons-logging-1.2.jar:./lib/hsqldb-2.5.0.jar:./lib/jackcess-3.0.1.jar AccessEnJava
 ```

-Notice that period refers to the current folder and that path separator is **:** instead of **;** as in Windows.
+Notice that period refers to the current folder and path separator is **:** instead of **;** as in Windows.\
 A script file with .sh extension can be generated to make more comfortable to run the program:

 ```
-#! / bin / bash
+#! /bin/bash
 java -cp.:./lib/ucanaccess-5.0.1.jar:./lib/commons-lang3-3.8.1.jar:./lib/commons-logging-1.2.jar:./lib/hsqldb-2.5 .0.jar:./lib/jackcess-3.0.1.jar AccessEnJava
 ```